2200001 - Equine Exercise Physiology

 Currently, I am utilizing what I learned through the Equine Guelph Classes every single day.
 The Exercise Physiology course has allowed me to better understand and care for the racehorses I work with because of my knowledge about muscles and tissues from the class.

-Learning OutcomesAt the end of this course you will be able to:
+Upon successful completion of this course, you should be able to:

-- Learning About Equine Exercise Physiology
+- Introduction to Equine Exercise Physiology

 - Movement and Muscle

 - Energy Provision

 - The Respiratory System